thisispartaa/LMS-Platform/README.md

 - **Version Control:** Git, GitHub

 ## Conclusion
-The MVP successfully demonstrates the potential of an AI-powered training platform to improve onboarding and continuous learning within an organization.
+The MVP successfully demonstrates the potential of an AI-powered training platform to improve onboarding and continuous learning within the organization.
 By combining automated content generation, adaptive learning stages, and integrated communication tools, the platform sets a foundation for scalable and personalized employee development.
 Future enhancements could include SME content approvals, gamification, advanced analytics, and deeper integrations.

 ## Future Enhancements
 - SME-based content approval workflow.